CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 A `BooleanDetector` is provided to combine several other detectors with boolean operators `and`, `or` and `not`.
 This allows for example to detect when a satellite is both visible from a ground station and out of eclipse.

+A `NegateDetector` is provided to negate the sign of the switching function `g` of another detector.

 Event occurring can be automatically logged using the `EventsLogger` class.